-• Simplex: For one Communication Manager server in your environment, use simplex OVA.

-• Duplex: For a standby Communication Manager server, use duplex OVA.
+- Simplex: For one Communication Manager server in your environment, use simplex OVA. - Duplex: For a standby Communication Manager server, use duplex OVA.
 The standby server becomes active when the main server goes down.
 To deploy the Duplex OVA, install the Duplex OVA on two different hosts.
-Ensure that the hosts reside on two different clusters.